 My family has a few long road trips planned this summer and let’s face it… the kids get bored!
-Although we allow our children the luxury of some electronic time during long drives, I also love to come prepared with fun learning activities to keep them entertained and busy for the long drive.
-This word building activity travel kit is perfect for toddlers and preschoolers for those long car rides and you can customize it with sight words, color words, word families, or whatever your child is currently learning.
+Although we allow the luxury of some electronics during long car rides, I also try to come prepared with a few fun learning activities to keep them entertained.

 This post contains affiliate links to the products mentioned.
 Read our disclosure policy for more information.

 - Magnetic tape *We received ours from our friends at Craftprojectideas.com.
 All opinions are my own.
 You can find some at your local Walmart in the craft aisle.